mestevens/dynamic-configuration/README.md

 ## Description

-A dropwizard based dynamic configuration add-on.
-Allows you to have typesafe config values that you can subscribe to for updates when they are updated.
+A dynamic configuration for typesafe configs.

 ## Dependency Information